 One of the joys of baking is making the recipe your own.
 Don’t like dried fruit?
 Leave it out!
 Want more walnuts?
 Add them in!
 The possibilities are endless.
 Here are some of our favorite suggestions:

-- Add in orange zest for a touch of citrus
+- Add orange zest to the batter for a touch of citrus

 - Try adding in fresh blueberries